 The Minnesota JCC and Camp Staff take photos and video of campers engaging in camp activities.
 These can be used to tell the story of camp to prospective staff, campers, and for program marketing, including print, eblasts and social media for the Minnesota JCC or Camp.
+Camp photos will be shared in your Parent Portal for you to enjoy!
 The JCC will NOT publish the full name of the participant without prior authorization.